jtmoney007/Examples/KubernetesExamples/HelmsExample/readme.md

 The above will create a ConfigMap resource named my-application-config with a key DATABASE_URL that has the value http://default-database-url.com.

+After the job has executed, a POD will show the configuration map values in the log terminal.

+To access a pod's logs in Kubernetes, you can utilize the kubectl logs command.

 ## Overriding Values:

 You can also override the values when installing or upgrading the chart: